Glossary

 S is for Suddenly Nothing is really sudden, things brew Taking notice is a silent skill.

 S is for the Sun.
 An age old symbol.
-For me, I have simplified it as a symbol for Center.
+For me, I have often simplified it as a symbol for Center.
 After all it is the center of the universe as we know it.
-And so it also contains the positive energy...joy.
+And so it also contains the positive energy...Joy.
+Of course it holds the spirit of Another Day.

 S is for Sunflower A symbol.
 Stand, Face, be food.
 Still gathering thoughts...